Gigi Becali: Political career

 At the June 2009 European Parliament election, Becali ran on Vadim's Greater Romania Party (PRM) ticket and won a seat in the European Parliament.
-However, on June 9, Romanian judges upheld a travel ban on Becali for the duration of an illegal incarceration investigation by police, banning him from taking his seat in the EP; Becali retorted that he intended to take his seat in Brussels and dared the justice system to arrest him in Belgium.
+However, on 9 June, Romanian judges upheld a travel ban on Becali for the duration of an illegal incarceration investigation by police, banning him from taking his seat in the EP; Becali retorted that he intended to take his seat in Brussels and dared the justice system to arrest him in Belgium.
 Eventually, the Romanian supreme court lifted all restrictions on him.

 He also ran in the 2009 presidential elections where he got 1.91% of the vote.

 In 2012, he was selected as a candidate of the Social Liberal Union (USL) for a deputy mandate in Bucharest, Sector 6, at the National Liberal Party's (PNL) side.
 He negotiated the coalition of PNG-CD with PNL, but the majority of the liberals did not agree with this measure.
 On 19 October 2012, Becali joined PNL, with the support of the party president, Crin Antonescu.
 He won the election in the 25th uninominal college with 65% of the votes.
 Becali requested to be a member of the Judicial Commission of the Chamber of Deputies and received assurances that he will be appointed.
 He resigned from PNL after receiving penal condemnation.
 On 29 May 2013, the Chamber of Deputies decreed the end of Becali's term as a parliamentarian.
+In May 2024, news media reported on negotiations between Gigi Becali and AUR politician Mihail Neamțu to finance the latter's campaign for the 2024 European Parliament election in Romania.

+In December 2024, Becali was elected a member of the Chamber of Deputies for the AUR party, but left on 14 March 2025 due to chairman George Simion's decision of collected signatures for a female presidential candidate Anamaria Gavrilă, stating:

+Simion reacted by stating "We are in the Easter fast, it's good to be good Christians, to turn the other cheek".
+On 23 March, Becali claimed that Simion had called him to apologise, allegedly telling him "Uncle Gigi, forgive me, I was wrong".